VirtualCable/openuds-gui/README.md

 This project is related to the web interface of OpenUDS from version 3.0 onwards.
 This is not usable on previous versions of UDS, so don't try to use it!! :).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1, but currently it's using 19.0.0 (and growing).

 ## Development server